aquastar/xgraph-team/content/course/cvpr24/_index.md

 ## Tentitative Program overview

-The total duration comprises 165 minutes allocated for the tutorial and 15 minutes for a break, cumulatively equating to 180 minutes or 3 hours.
+The total duration comprises 150 minutes allocated for the tutorial, 15 minutes for a break, and 15 min for Q&A.

 ### 1, Background: Spectral and Spatial Graph Neural Networks (20 min)